 Q. Can you print on tie-dye, camo, and neon colors?

 A. Yes.
-Although printing on dyed garments can cause dye migration, in which the dye color from the shirt can blend with the color of the white ink.
+However, sometimes printing on dyed garments can cause dye migration, in which the dye color from the shirt can blend with the color of the white ink.

-Q. What is the difference between classic, heavyweight, and premium garments?
+Q. What is the difference between classic, heavyweight, and premium t-shirts?

-- Classic collection: our classic collection consists of light-medium weight ring-spun cotton garments with a true to size fit.
-(3.8oz to 4.3oz)
+A. Our classic collection consists of light-to-medium weight ring-spun cotton garments with a true-to-size fit.
+(3.8 oz. to 4.3 oz.)